EU brokers historic Kosovo deal, door opens to Serbia accession

 In exchange for limited autonomous powers for the Serb north, Serbia agreed not to block Kosovo's path to eventual membership of the EU - a concession Kosovo hailed as recognition of independence.

-Serbia says it will never recognise as sovereign a territory it considers the cradle of the Serb nation.
+Serbia says it will never recognize as sovereign a territory it considers the cradle of the Serb nation.

-But Friday's deal reflects a sea change in official policy and a realisation in Serbia that it has been swimming against the tide at the expense of its economy.
+But Friday's deal reflects a sea change in official policy and a realization in Serbia that it has been swimming against the tide at the expense of its economy.

 Diplomats said the accord was likely to win a provisional green light on Monday from the EU for the start of membership talks with Serbia.
 A formal decision would come in June.